adamrudolf-becube/software-testing-basics/README.md

 You can consider writing tests as writing down the requirements in the language of the code.
 Like instead of having them in English in a doc, you have them in C++ (or whatever language you use), so the machine can check whether your code fulfills it or not.

+(*Note:* in case of manual testing it can be actually a document in English.
+There are also automated test framework, like [Robot](https://robotframework.org/) or [FitNesse](http://fitnesse.org/FitNesse.UserGuide) which let you write higher level tests in not strictly in programming languages.
+Of course these are also tests, but in this document we don't concentrate on them.)

 So you write your own code (the *production code*) and parallelly you write your test code in the same language, which is just additional software.
 This test code uses your production code and decides whether it does what it should do.
 How exactly?
 This document is all about that.

 Every test must be a requirement you should be able to explain it to someone in a human language as well.